YWMKerman/AfterSolarSystem/readme.md

 #### _****In-game settings：****_

 - *Check if you have "[KSPCommunityFixes](https://github.com/KSPModdingLibs/KSPCommunityFixes/releases)" installed.
 If yes, turn the option "Maneuver Tool" off in your gameplay settings.
 If you don't follow this step, you "may" experience a extremely laggy gameplay once you are inflight.*
+- *Upon starting the game ***MUST*** go to settings and Enable terrain scatters and turn the density up to 100% for key features of the mod to work!*

 ***